tomin-apps/countryquiz/TRANSLATING.md

 ----------------------
 Add the language to countryquiz.pro TRANSLATIONS variable and build the app once in Sailfish SDK.
 This should generate ts file for the language.
 Edit this file with Qt Linguist to add translations.

+To test changes to translation files you must build the application twice because there an issue with the build system and it does not pick the changes otherwise.
+Also you likely need to clear build files when building with a completely new language.

 Create a pull request or an issue report containing the new file to add the new language.